 Planning is great, but of course there will still be some spontaneous opportunities that you need to react to quickly in your business or your industry overall.
 These can be great for engaging your customers, as most of them will center around “breaking news” in your industry.

-You want to maximize reach but you do not want to annoy your followers by posting too frequently, especially on Facebook and Pinterest where you can quickly fill up a user’s feed and screen.
+You do not want to annoy your followers by posting too frequently, especially on Facebook and Pinterest where you can quickly fill up a user’s feed and screen.
 Stick to the rules above and you should be fine, but try it out and see how it feels.

 To further increase user engagement, directly encourage and solicit user participation.
 Include these in the calendar outlined above.

-Here are a few ideas that you might consider if you were running a dog-related website:
+Here are four ideas that you might consider if you were running a dog-related website for example:

 - Offer quick and easy pet tips (training, treats, exercise, socialization, etc.)

 - For key holidays, ask for photos and stories with a contest to be featured or win a free dog collar… for Halloween costumes, Easter costumes, best dog house that you built yourself, favorite vet stories, etc.

 8. Measure, Analyze And Optimize

 ROI is not easy to measure in social media but start with the easy stuff.
 Watch analytics to see how your posting strategy is impacting your engagement with existing followers (the quantity of “likes,” comments, etc.) and how the quantity of followers is impacted (rising or decreasing).

 Analytics are currently only available on Facebook and are referred to as, “Insights.”
 Use this data to fine-tune and optimize your planning going forward.
 This is an ongoing process as your communication and consumers’ mindset changes quickly in this day and age.